euphorie/osha.oiradoc/docs/manuals/editor2.rst

         For example:

             *Does your organisation provide mobile patrolling?*

+    * **Ask the user about (multiple) locations?**
+        If this setting is enabled, the user will be asked to provide a label for each location / instance that will be checked against the contents of this profile.
+Using this settings makes the profile repeatable.

     * **Multiple item question**:
         This question will be posed to the user only if they have answered *Yes* to